kittinunf/Result/README.md

         val foo = File("/path/to/file/foo.txt").readText()
         val isSuccessful = processData(foo)
         if (!isSuccessful) {
-            return "Data is corrupted and cannot be processable" }
+            return "Data is corrupted and cannot be processed" }
     } catch (e: Exception) {
         //do something if error